AneekHait/Waste-Segregation/README.md

 # Minor-Project: Autonomous Smart Waste Segregation

-***This repository contains the code for the Minor-Project for Autonomous Smart Waste Segregation using Deep Learning.***
+***This repository contains the code for the Project for Autonomous Smart Waste Segregation using Deep Learning.***

 # Requirements